Config reference: generation

 Category: generation

-Badges: - Channel-specific
+Badges: - Developer workflow

 generation.gen_model_http (GEN_MODEL_HTTP) — HTTP Channel Model